mattmezza/flat-file-cms/README.md

 `composer require mattmezza/flat-file-cms`

-Check out `tests/` folder for some usage of the module.
+Check out `tests/` folder for some usage of the module